Mahasweta-usc/Mahasweta-usc.github.io/_pages/about.md

 Hello and Welcome!

 I am a doctoral candidate in Computational Social Science at the Department of Communication, UC Davis.
-My research concerns semi-formal/informal autonomous online communities, how they establish consensus and form functional self-governance systems.
-I am advised by [Dr. Seth Frey](https://communication.ucdavis.edu/people/seth-frey) and part of the [Computational Communication Research Lab](https://c2.ucdavis.edu/).
+My research concerns semi-formal/informal, autonomous online communities, how they establish consensus and form functional self-governance systems.
+I am advised by [Prof. Seth Frey](https://communication.ucdavis.edu/people/seth-frey) and part of the [Computational Communication Research Lab](https://c2.ucdavis.edu/).
+I have a Masters and a Bachelors in electrical engineering from University of Southern California and Jadavpur University.

-Working through thousands of Apache and Github communities, I was fascinated with the the inventiveness and dedication of OSS developers.
-How do such spectacular projects come for free?
-Why do even developers chose to work for free and not a company?!
-What gets OSS developers to keep working together?
-How do they not fall apart without an HR?
+Working through thousands of Apache and Github communities, I was fascinated by the inventiveness and dedication of the developers.
+What brings them together?
+How are such spectacular projects kept free?
+Why would anyone chose to build software for free?!

-More specifically, I study collaborative open source development through community policies, and their effective growth and sustained operations.
+And importantly, how do these teams collaborate and coordinate, without an overseeing management?

+OSS projects stand apart from software companies in how they let teams run themselves.
+Communities often set up their own policies and codes through democratic consensus.
+I study how such policies are constituted and observed, and their effective role in a project's growth and sustained operations.
+My interests have lately expanded into how projects license AI artificats, particularly the models they release.
+OSS is unique in so many ways, and I am just about scratching at the surface.

+My PhD is partially supported by the National Science Foundation-Growing Convergence Research (GCR) Scheme.
+I also work with Prof. Vladimir Filkov, Prof. Charles Schweik and Prof. Brenda Bushouse as part of the collaborative network.

 <!-- [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.